Malaku Radhi geometric rug – sheeps wool (2 sizes)

 Stitch by Stitch

 Please note that if you order products from different designers or brands on chalkandmoss.com, these will arrive in different parcels.

-Please note that shipping for furniture must be calculated according to each order.
-So to avoid incurring an additional charge after you’ve made a purchase, I suggest contacting me first for an accurate quote on [email protected]
+Shipping for furniture must be calculated according to each order.
+So to avoid incurring an additional charge after you’ve made a purchase, I suggest contacting me first for an accurate quote on [email protected].

 The delivery method varies, depending on the product and quantity you buy.

 If you’d like something delivered outside the UK, do drop a line here and we’ll arrange this for you.

 A flat rate shipping cost will show on checkout.
 However, large or delicate orders will incur an extra shipping cost after you place your order.
 You’ll have the right to cancel your order at that point, if you’re not happy with the additional cost.

 The flat rate generally applies to lighter items and are as follows:

 Mainland Europe: £12.95